Brenntron/dotfiles/README.md

 **Notes:**
 *1) Https traffic and http traffic can't be served from the same thin process.
 If you want* *both you need to start two instances on different ports.*

+##Deploying this app to production
+run the deploy_api.rb file using: ruby deploy_api.rb

+this will build the app locally, package it up, and scp it up to the server.